DamianGillessen1989/que-padrisimo/README.md

 ### Unresolved Bugs

 - There is one remaining issue with the Word Scramble game, in which, when a user clicks 'guess' and submits their answer, if they at that point hit 'enter', they are awarded an extra attempt and score if appropriate.
 This doubling of scores is one issue with the Java Script code that has not been resolved but should be feasible with some effort and attention.
+- Some users reported an alignment issue with the 'Quit Quiz' and 'Play Again' buttons on the Quiz game.
+Despite testing on multiple devices and screen-resolutions I was not able to recreate the issue - the alignment seems fine on my devices.
+[Quiz Button bug - not able to reproduce](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/quiz-buttons-bug.webp)
+- On the word scramble game - when a player completes all the words in the list, they are then 'stuck' and are presented the last word from the array repeatedly until the page is refreshed.
+This is one thing that could be fixed with further development.

 ## Deployment Phase